Workable's cognitive assessments follow a sophisticated methodology for scoring called IRT (Item Response Theory).

 If a candidate is sent multiple cognitive assessments, a total average T-score will be generated on the timeline.
 This represents overall average performance across assessments.

-Select More details to see a full breakdown of the scoring.
+Select Detailed breakdown to see a complete breakdown of the scoring.